Glazed Pecans {Keto Friendly}

 Frequently Asked Questions

-Candied nuts will stay good in an airtight container in the fridge for up to two weeks.
+Glazed pecans will stay good in an airtight container in the fridge for up to two weeks.
 You can also seal them in an airtight container and freeze for up to six months.
+If you’re using a keto friendly sweetener, you will have less shelf life as it is not a natural preservative.

 Why are my candied pecans sticky?